,

 Phonics

 Each week children take home a decodable reading book for them to practise what they have learnt in school, at home with their families.
-From Year 1 upwards children will also have spellings to practise at home that include their new phonics learning.

-Reading and writing go hand in hand and at St. Philip's we adopt a read to write approach to the curriculum.
+Reading and writing go hand in hand and at St. Philip's and we adopt a read to write approach to the curriculum.
 Lesson sequences ensure that prior knowledge is built upon and pupils are immersed in a range of genres where writing for purpose engages and ignites their passion.
 We expect that all pupils leave St. Philip's with a secure knowledge of spelling and grammar and an understanding of how to edit writing and to write effectively for a range of purposes.

 Lesson sequences: Sequences of lessons ensure that quality model texts clearly demonstrate what is expected of each genre so that pupils are aware of expectations from the start.

 Spelling lessons: Within phonics and beyond, spelling rules are taught and practised.
 Spelling shed is used to engage pupils in spelling at home.
-Pupils in Year 1 and Year 2 are sent weekly spelling linked to their phonics learning to allow them an extra opportunity to apply their new learning.
-Spelling appendices for each year group are taught in either discreet spelling sessions or within English lessons, whichever teachers feel will be the best way to deliver the specific spelling rule that week.
+Pupils from Year 1 to Year 6 are sent weekly spellings linked to their class learning.
+Year 1 and Year 2 spellings contain phonics to allow them an extra opportunity to apply their new learning.

 Grammar is integral to all literacy units and is taught both discretely, as a separate lesson and within English units.